nodejs/build/doc/meetings/build-wg-meeting-2016-08-30.md

     * easier to dig through / debug
   * Myles volunteers to take a stab at converter to generate junit from the existing tap files
-  * Don't want to use the Node build under test to run the converter because if you break Node bad enough you.ll end up not getting any parsed output.
   * Johan says this can be done on Jenkins master by writing to artifacts files which are sent back to Jenkins for processing

 ## Next meeting

 September 20th, 8pm UTC
-~